Operator Splitting for Learning to Predict Equilibria in Convex Games: Introduction

 For non-contextual games, many prior works (see \Cref{section: related-works}) seek to use (noisy) observations of the Nash equilibrium to learn the cost functions.
 Our approach is different.
 We propose a new framework: Nash Fixed Point Networks (N-FPNs).
-Each N-FPN is trained on historical data pairs $(d, x_d^\star)$ to ``predict the appropriate game from context and then output game equilibria'' by defining a tunable operator with fixed points that coincide with Nash equilibria.
+Each N-FPN is trained on historical data pairs $(d, x_d^\star)$ to ``predict the appropriate game from context and then output game equilibria'' by tuning an operator so that its fixed points coincide with Nash equilibria.
 N-FPN inferences are computed by repeated application of the operator until a fixed point condition is satisfied.
-Thus, by construction, N-FPNs are implicit networks --- neural networks evaluated using an arbitrary number of layers~\cite{winston2020monotone,bai2019deep,ghaoui2019implicit,fung2022jfb} --- and the operator weights can be efficiently trained using Jacobian-free backpropagation \cite{fung2022jfb}.
-N-FPNs use a decoupling scheme to avoid direct, costly projections onto sets of constraints for players' actions --- the computational bottleneck of prior works \cite{ling2018game,ling2019large,li2020end}.
-For a certain class of games, we show N-FPNs have universal expressive capacity.
-Our framework applies equally to atomic games ({\em i.e.} the set of players is finite) and certain non-atomic games, particularly traffic routing \cite{roughgarden2007routing}.
+Thus, by construction, N-FPNs are implicit networks---neural networks evaluated using an arbitrary number of layers~\cite{winston2020monotone,bai2019deep,ghaoui2019implicit,fung2022jfb}---and the operator weights can be efficiently trained using Jacobian-free backpropagation \cite{fung2022jfb}.
+Importantly, the N-FPN architecture incorporates a constraint decoupling scheme derived from an application of Three-Operator splitting \cite{davis2017three}.
+This decoupling allows N-FPNs to avoid costly projections onto agents' action sets; the computational bottleneck of prior works \cite{ling2018game,ling2019large,li2020end}.
+This innovation allows N-FPNs to scale to large games, or to games with action sets significantly more complicated than the probability simplex.

+One might enquire as to the {\em expressiveness} of N-FPNs.
+That is, can a given contextual game be arbitrarily well-approximated by a N-FPN?
+We answer this question in the affirmative, at least for contextual games possessing the diagonal strict convexity property alluded to above.

+Finally, we demonstrate how N-FPNs can be used to predict other closely related kinds of equilibria, particularly quantal response equilibria \cite{mckelvey1995quantal} and Wardrop equilibria \cite{wardrop1952road}.
+We complement our theoretical insights with numerical experiments demonstrating the efficacy and scalability of the N-FPN framework.
+We end by discussing how N-FPNs might be applied to other phenomena modeled by variational inequalities. \\